- IP-6; InsP-6

 - Phytic acid; Phytate

 For Patients & Caregivers

 Inositol hexaphosphate (IP6) is a molecule found naturally in cells, where it performs important messenger roles and affects numerous cellular processes.
-It has been studied in laboratory experiments.
-When various types of cancer cells were incubated with IP6 in a petri dish, it slowed their replication.
-It may also induce differentiation of cancer cells into more “normal” cells.
-IP6 also inhibited the events involved in blood clotting in laboratory studies.
-It is unknown whether these effects take place in the human body.
+In laboratory experiments, it inhibited events involved in blood clotting.
+When various types of cancer cells were incubated with IP6 in a Petri dish, it slowed their replication.
+IP6 may also turn cancer cells into more “normal” cells.
+However, it is unknown whether these effects can take place in the human body.

 - To treat heart disease

 Some laboratory studies suggest that inositol hexaphosphate (IP6) might act as a blood thinner, but clinical trials are lacking.

 Laboratory studies show that IP6 slows the replication of isolated cancer cells.
 Myo-inositol may have chemopreventive effects in patients with bronchial dysplasia.
 Large-scale confirmatory studies are needed.